 Final Check Moving Van To Be Sure

 Ensure you are the last to final check the moving van to be sure everything is in order!

 Be At Your New Location To Direct Movers Where Items Should Be Placed

 Try to get to the new location before the movers.
-In this way, you can direct the places where certain items need to be placed in the new house.
+This way, you can direct where certain items should be placed in the new house.

 Things To Consider Before You Leave The House

 Take a last walk around your house, and leave everything behind in the best possible order.
 Do remember to hand over the keys to your landlord if necessary.